CloveTwilight3/doughmination.win/README.md

 - Switching between dark and light themes depending on vibes
 - Managing front switching through the Admin interface
 - Tracking fronting time and switch metrics

+*Note: this will be moving to /plu/ral in future images*

 ## Technical Stack